High Desert Midwifery, LLC

 • NM Health Exchange does not cover Home Births

 • I do work on a sliding scale for families experiencing extreme financial hardship.
+Typically women qualify for Medicaid, if that is the case.
+There still are a couple other midwives that still accept Medicaid.
 Please call for more info.

 • Health savings accounts (3.7% credit card processing fee added)